Spirent/openperf/doc/dev-guide/module-packetio-workers.md

 }
 ```

 > Note that the  `add_task()`  only works for `workers::context::STACK`.
 The intent for external clients to use the sink/source related functions for adding things to the workers.
 The task stuff is really just to allow the stack module to insert the stack functions into the workers.
-This is all because of the requirement to run  _inception_  on as few as 2 cores (and hence the stack and the port I/O functions have to run in one worker).
+This is all because of the requirement to run  _openperf_  on as few as 2 cores (and hence the stack and the port I/O functions have to run in one worker).

 Each task is assigned a random UUID first, using  `core::uuid::random`.
 The `m_tasks` is an `std::unordered_map` mapping UUID to the task.